JonKrone/JonKrone.github.io/_posts/2016-04-14-proxied-living.markdown

 ## Making Objects Talk

 A Proxy is made of a **target** and a **handler**: `new Proxy(target, handler)`.
 The *target* is the Object whose calls we want to intercept and the *handler* optionally overrides, or **traps**, those operations.
 Operations are things like property lookup (`obj.prop`), and assignment (`obj.prop = value`).
-There are many others, and references are provided below but these two are the most important for now.
+There are many others, and references are provided below, but these two are the most important for now.
 If an operation happens and a trap is defined, the handler intercepts it but if a trap is not defined for that operation, it passes through to the original Object.

 ### Moo cow, moo